Goodreads Reimagined

 PROJECT OVERVIEW

-A full mobile redesign built around warmth, clarity, and reducing friction.
+A full mobile overhaul built around warmth, clarity, and reducing friction.
 The goal was to make one of the world's largest reading communities finally feel worthy of the books it tracks.

 Nobody opens a reading app to wrestle with the interface.